zagor/SquadJS/squad-server/plugins/vehicle-claims.md

 A: The plugin doesn't care about squad numbers, it cares about who claims first.
 Since squad 2 already have claim for the tank, anyone trying to claim it afterwards will be rejected no matter their squad number.

-Q: What about rescuing other squads' vehicles?
-Sometimes a squad without claim helps driving another squad's vehicle out of harms way.

-A: The squad leader with claim for the vehicle can write !rescue in squad chat to unlock his claim for 5 minutes.
-During that time, anyone else can enter and drive the vehicle.